United States Air Force School of Aerospace Medicine

 The United States Air Force School of Aerospace Medicine (USAFSAM) is the United States Air Force (USAF) organization focused on education, research, and operational consultation in aerospace and operational medicine.
 USAFSAM was founded in 1918 to conduct research into the medical and physiologic domains related to human flight, and as a school for medical officers trained to support military aviation operations, later coined as flight surgeons.
 The school supported early military aviation from World War I through the evolution of aviation and into the modern era.
 USAFSAM conducted medical research and provided medical support for the initial US space operations beginning in 1947 through the establishment of NASA in 1958.
-After the creation of NASA, USAFSAM continued to actively support civilian and military manned space missions through clinical and physiologic research.
+After the creation of NASA, USAFSAM continued to actively support civilian and military crewed space missions through clinical and physiologic research.
 USAFSAM is one of the oldest continually operating school for flight surgeons and other operational medical personnel of its kind in the world.
 USAFSAM is located in Dayton, Ohio at Wright-Patterson Air Force Base, and is part of the 711th Human Performance Wing (711 HPW) and the Air Force Research Laboratory (AFRL).